ahtsham58/ahtsham58.github.io/_pages/about.md

 ---

 <div style="text-align: justify">
-Hello, I'm a dedicated young researcher with a strong passion for cutting-edge AI technologies that prioritize human-centric solutions.
-My academic background is rooted in Computer Science, and I have a history of actively contributing to various R&D projects. <br>
+Hello, I'm a dedicated young researcher/technologist with a strong passion for cutting-edge human-centric AI technologies solutions.
+Over the years, I have designed and contirbuted to several IT projects spanning over mobile, desktop, and web applications
+My academic background is rooted in Computer Science, and have a history of actively contributing to various R&D projects. <br>

 Previously, I served as a Senior Scientist at the <a href="https://www.aau.at/en/aics/"> Institute of Artificial Intelligence and Cyber Security (AICS) </a>